-- 4.5.8.2 Interchangeability firing pin indent. - 4.5.8.2.1 Interchangeability firing pin indent.
-The firing pin indent shall be measured utilizing gage indicator in accordance with Drawing 8440218, plug gage in accordance with Drawing 8440219, plug gage in accordance with Drawing 8440220, and firing pin indent cylinders in accordance with Drawing 13051594 for insertion in the barrel chamber. - 4.5.8.2.2 Interchangeability bolt action indent.
+4.5.8.2 Interchangeability firing pin indent.

+- 4.5.8.2.1 Interchangeability firing pin indent.
+The firing pin indent shall be measured utilizing gage indicator in accordance with Drawing 8440218, plug gage in accordance with Drawing 8440219, plug gage in accordance with drawing 8440220, and firing pin indent cylinders in accordance with Drawing 13051594 for insertion in the barrel chamber. - 4.5.8.2.2 Interchangeability bolt action indent.
 The bolt shall be retracted to the open rearward position and held open.
 A zero indicator reading shall be made on the height of the firing pin indent cylinder before insertion into the plug gage in accordance with Drawing 8440219.
 The plug gage containing the firing pin indent cylinder shall then be inserted in the barrel chamber.
 The bolt shall be manually returned to the battery position, the trigger shall be pulled to release the hammer and indent the firing pin indent cylinder.
 The plug gage shall be removed from the barrel chamber and the depth of the indent on the firing pin indent cylinder computed by measuring the distance from the original zero indicator reading to the bottom of the firing pin impression. - 4.5.8.2.3 Interchangeability muzzle down position indent.
 The weapon shall be held in a muzzle down position with the muzzle end supported.
 The bolt shall be retracted to the rearward position and held open.
-A zero indicator reading shall be made on the height of the firing pin indent cylinder before insertion into plug gage in accordance with Drawing 8440220.
+A zero indicator reading shall be made on the height of the firing pin indent cylinder before insertion into the plug gage in accordance with Drawing 8440220.
 The plug gage containing the firing pin indent cylinder shall then be inserted into the barrel chamber.
 The bolt shall be returned to the battery position under spring action.
 The trigger shall not be pulled.
 The plug gage shall be removed from the barrel chamber and the depth of the indent in the firing pin indent cylinder computed by measuring the distance from the original zero indicator reading to the bottom of the firing pin impression.
 The indent impression shall be visually examined to determine if the concentricity requirement has been met. - 4.5.8.2.4 Interchangeability firing pin indent location.
 The firing pin indent position on pressure cylinder shall be measured using approved Standard Measuring & Testing Equipment (SM&TE). - 4.5.8.2.5 Interchangeability firing pin protrusion.
 The firing pin protrusion shall be tested using approved SM&TE with the firing pin in the fired position as specified in accordance with Drawing 13004788. - 4.5.8.3 Interchangeability trigger pull. - 4.5.8.3.1 Interchangeability minimum trigger pull. - a.
+Clear the weapon.
+Place selector to BURST.
+Pull the trigger and hold it to the rear.
+Pull the charging handle to the rear and return to the bolt closed position three times.
+(This will place the BURST disconnect in the deep notch of the BURST cam.)

+b.
 Release the trigger.
 Place the selector to SEMI.
 Hold the weapon in the vertical position.
 Using trigger pull measuring fixture, 7274758 or USG approved fixture design, gradually add 5.5 lbs (2.49 kg) to the center of the trigger and exerted in line parallel to the axis of the barrel bore.
 To be acceptable, the hammer shall not release.